yuting1214/AWS_DogImg_Classifier/README.md

-**NOTE:** This file is a template that you can use to create the README for your project.
-The **TODO** comments below will highlight the information you should be sure to include.

 # Dog breeds image classification

-Use transfered learning with pretrained model of Resnet18 and Pytorch Framework to conduct a image classification task on classifying 133 dog breeds.
+Use transfered learning with pretrained model of Resnet18 and Resnet50 in Pytorch Framework to conduct a image classification task of classifying 133 dog breeds.

-**TODO:** Write a short introduction to your project.

 ## Project Set Up and Installation
 **OPTIONAL:** If your project has any special installation steps, this is where you should put it.
 To turn this project into a professional portfolio project, you are encouraged to make your `README` detailed and self-explanatory.
 For instance, here you could explain how to set up your project in AWS and provide helpful screenshots of the process.